ericman314/UnitMath/README.md

   unit('6 furlong/fortnight').to('m/s') // 0.000997857142857143 m / s
   ```

-- `type`.
-An object that allows UnitMath to work with custom numeric types.
-See [Custom Types](#custom-types) for complete details and examples.

 Because `unit.config(options)` returns a new instance of UnitMath, is is technically possible to perform operations between units created from different instances.
 The resulting behavior is undefined, however, so it is probably best to avoid doing this.